 This isn’t always the case because some women already know how to squirt and just need a bit of communication from you so there is some mutual understanding that you know what’s going on.

 With longer term partners making your mission clear won’t be such a problem.
 However a lot of the time it’s better to leave some things inarticulated whilst promoting an unspoken feeling of understanding.

-In light of this many men have found it particularly effective to make women squirt during sex without that being their spoken intention.
+In light of this, many men have found it particularly effective to make women squirt during intercourse without that being their spoken intention.